jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

         fclose($stream);
     }

-Opening seekable streams enables you to seek only to bytes that were previously read.
+Opening seekable streams enables you to seek bytes that were previously read.
 You can't skip ahead to bytes that have not yet been read from the remote server.
 To allow previously read data to recalled, data is buffered in a PHP temp stream using a stream decorator.
 When the amount of